breadboard-ai/breadboard/packages/breadboard-extension/README.md

 # Breadboard Extension

 This is a VS Code extension for Breadboard.
 It is currently an unpublished extension that you build and install yourself.

 ## Installation

 1. Build the extension: `npm run package`
 2. Locate the `debugger.vsix` in VS Code, right click and choose "Install Extension VSIX".
 Alternatively go to your Extensions in VS Code, head to the overflow menu (`...`) and choose "Install Extension VSIX..."

-## Usage
+## Usage - Debugger

 Currently the extension supports the JSON boards, though the plan is to support TypeScript board debugging, too.
 Head to a JSON board and either:

 1. Hit F5 to start the debugger.
-2. Cmd + Shift + P and choose "Breadboard: Debug Board"
+2. Cmd/Ctrl + Shift + P and choose "Breadboard: Debug Board"

 The board will be loaded into the debugger and paused.
 You should get the board details in the variables view and you can either hit Continue to run the board until it ends (or hits a breakpoint - see below), or you can step through.
 Note that all the step functions move to the next node; we don't currently support stepping in, out, or over directly.